Azure-Samples/azure-functions-flex-consumption-samples/IaC/bicep/README.md

 Create a copy and modify the parameters file `main.bicepparam` to specify the values for the parameters.
 The parameters file contains the following parameters that you must specify values for before you can deploy the app:

 * **environmentName** - a unique name to be used for the resources being created.
-* **location** - the location where the assets will be created. 'australiaeast', 'eastasia', 'eastus', 'eastus2', 'northeurope', 'southcentralus', 'southeastasia', 'swedencentral', 'uksouth', 'westus2' during early access to the public preview.
+* **location** - the location where the assets will be created.
+You can find the supported regions with the `az functionapp list-flexconsumption-locations` command of the Azure CLI.

 Here is an example `main.bicepparam` that you can modify: